You are here

 “Let’s Talk” is a program that provides easy access to informal confidential consultations with counselors from UMD Health Services.
-Counselors hold walk-in hours at a site on campus on scheduled days.
+Counselors hold online drop-in hours (until we can return to walk-in hours at a site on campus) on scheduled days.
 There is no appointment or fee necessary.

 Q: What happens at a visit to “Let’s Talk”?